Sunday, December 22, 2024

 According to the court, the fact that Mazepin Sr. was invited to this meeting “shows that he is part of Putin’s inner circle and supports or implements actions that undermine or threaten the territorial integrity, sovereignty and independence of Ukraine.”

-Also on March 20, the Court of the European Union annulled the decision on sanctions against the Belarusian state-owned enterprise Belshina.
+Also on March 20, the European Union Court annulled the decision on sanctions against the Belarusian state-owned enterprise Belshina.
 True, they were not directly related to the war in Ukraine.
 The reason for their introduction was the massive repression of the Lukashenko regime against Belarusians who were dissatisfied with the falsification of the 2020 presidential elections.
 According to the court, the EU Council failed to prove that, as one of the leading state-owned enterprises in Belarus, Belshina represents a significant source of income for the Lukashenko regime, and that the Belarusian state directly benefits from the enterprise's income.
-Thus, Belshina, referring to financial documents, argued that before being included in the sanctions list it was an unprofitable enterprise that did not make a profit.
-The court also found insufficient evidence of Belshina’s participation in repressions against civil society.
+Thus, Belshina, citing financial documents, argued that before inclusion in the sanctions list it was an unprofitable enterprise that did not make a profit.
+The court also found insufficient evidence of Belshina's participation in repressions against civil society.

 In this regard, questions arise: how to evaluate such decisions?